 It may be that the text available to the sculptors differed from the Sanskrit text we have now and might have been closer to one of the Chinese texts which lists overeating as a cause of much illness.
 Beyond the tree on the far left two people sit, they are very emaciated.

 What is the deed that leads to little illness?
-It is said: Ceasing from slapping, or giving a beating with open hands.
-Herein, encouraging others to cease from slapping.
-Speaking in praise of ceasing from slapping.
-Greatly rejoicing in ceasing from slapping.
+It is said: Ceasing from Giving a beating with a fist or slapping.
+Herein, encouraging others to cease from giving a beating with a fist or slapping.
+Speaking in praise of ceasing from giving a beating with a fist or slapping.
+Greatly rejoicing in ceasing from giving a beating with a fist or slapping.
 Attending to mother and father when they are sick.
-Also attending to others, such as those gone forth who depend on one’s household.
-Not being uplifted by the illnesses of one’s enemies.
-Not being uplifted by the development of these illnesses.
+Also attending to others, such as householders and those gone forth Not being uplifted by the illnesses of one’s enemies.
+Being uplifted by the recovery from these (illnesses).
 Giving effective medicine to those who are sick.
 Giving digestible food to those who are sick.

 16. Praising Ceasing from Beating leads to Little Illness